Best Hotels in Cusco, Peru!

 Pros: Wonderful courtyard; cute, rustic rooms with hardwood floors; great location in San Blas, close walk to main square, & right next to Green Point, an excellent vegetarian-friendly restaurant; great views from second & third floor rooms.

-Cons: Wi-Fi not always reliable – okay for computers, not good for phone calls.
-Showers more lukewarm than hot; squeaky floors; breakfast OK, could be improved (i.e. not a great protein option); minor complaints on noise due to construction next door, squeaky floors and some noise from the courtyard.
-Mainly, noise comes from the numerous festivals held in Cusco, at all hours of the day and night ~ though this is undoubtedly part of Cusco’s charm!
+Cons: Wi-Fi not always reliable ~ okay for computers, not for phone calls.
+Showers more lukewarm than hot; squeaky floors; breakfast OK (i.e. not a great protein option); squeaky floors & some noise from the courtyard.

 Luxury on a Budget…

-3. Novotel Hotel Cusco – Luxury Hotel at Mid-Range Price, Historic Building, Quiet
+3. Novotel Hotel Cusco – Luxury Hotel at Mid-Range Price

-This was the final place I stayed in Cusco, on the fifth floor, with an absolutely lovely view overlooking one of Cusco’s main cathedrals.
-Though it’s just a few doors down from the JW Marriott (thus, giving it a perfect, central location), views here are generally better than the Marriott’s, as the hotel is set above ground ~ not below.
-Though the JW rightfully gets much of the luxury buzz in town, I found the Novotel to be a fantastic option if you want high-end amenities, minus the large price tag.
-For roughly half what the JW Marriott costs ~ you can have an outstanding experience at the Novotel, which is also set in a beautiful, 16th-century, historic building.
-For the money, this is definitely one of the best hotels in Cusco, Peru.
+This was the final place I stayed in Cusco, on the fifth floor, with a stunning view overlooking Cusco’s cathedrals.
+Though it’s just a few doors down from the JW Marriott, views here are better than the Marriott’s, as the hotel is set above ground.
+Though the JW gets much of the luxury buzz in town, I found the Novotel a fantastic option if you want high-end amenities, minus the large price tag.
+For roughly half what the Marriott costs ~ you can have an outstanding experience in a beautiful, 16th-century historic building.
+For the money, this is definitely one of the best hotels in Cusco.

-Pros: Peace and quiet – this is the quietest room I had in Cusco (which is hard to find in this festival-loving town); though set on a main street, most rooms are set back, with a large courtyard providing a barrier from street noise; great location – a few steps away from the JW Marriott & the main square; clean, efficient rooms; fast Wi-Fi; nice breakfast; beautiful courtyard to eat, drink, and relax in; helpful staff; room service; lovely views from rooms on higher floors, particularly at night when cathedrals are lit; overall great value.
+Pros: Peace and quiet ~ this is the quietest room I had in Cusco (hard to find in this festival-loving town); great location ~ a few steps from the main square; clean, efficient rooms; fast Wi-Fi; nice breakfast; beautiful courtyard; helpful staff; good room service; lovely views from higher floors; overall great value.

-Cons: Though the hotel is set in a lovely, historic building ~ the modern rooms give you no sense of that history, though they are very functional; it feels more like you are in an Ikea than in Peru.
-Other than that, I can’t think of any good reason not to stay here, particularly as the price is so reasonable for the high quality level.
+Cons: Though the Novotel is set in a historic building ~ the modern rooms offer no sense of that history.
+Other than that, I can’t think of any reason not to stay here.

 Price: $90-120.
 Check prices & availability here.

-4. JW Marriott El Convento Cusco – Luxury hotel, Historical
+4. JW Marriott El Convento Cusco – Historic Luxury Hotel

 I came to think of the Marriott as my “home away from home” in Cusco.
-I absolutely, freaking LOVE this place.
-From the moment you walk through the heavy wood doors into the grand, golden entrance – you’re transported to another place.
-It is, without a doubt, one of the best hotels in Cusco, Peru.
+I absolutely LOVE this place.
+From the moment you walk through the heavy wood doors into the grand, golden entrance ~ you’re transported to another place.
+It is, without doubt, one of the best hotels in Cusco.

 Fastest WiFi in Town…

-The JW main lobby and bar area also became my official work space.
-Because their Wi-Fi is so fast (the best I found anywhere in Cusco), I often returned after my stay to book flights, pay bills, do research, write, and make phone calls.
-Though I only stayed at the Marriott for three nights, I countless times to work and use their Internet, for the small price of a fantastic pisco sour.
-And their staff is wonderful ~ the best I came across anywhere in Cusco.
+The JW lobby & bar area also became my official work space.
+Because their Wi-Fi is so fast (the best I found anywhere in Cusco), I often returned after my stay to book flights, pay bills, write, & make calls.
+Though I only stayed here for three nights, I returned countless times to work & use their Internet, for the small price of a pisco sour.
+And their staff is wonderful ~ so friendly.

-Pros: Phenomenal, cave-like bedrooms (i.e. “Man Cave”-style); robes; historical building; world-class spa; the best, steamy hot rainfall shower I found in Cusco; oxygen available in the rooms (you are above 11,000 feet, after all); room service (until you’ve been out trekking in the Andes, bunking in less than fabulous hostels, you just can’t understand how thrilling a robe, room service, and a new episode of “The Bachelor” are ; ); perfect location, one block from Cusco’s main square, 100% walkable; great restaurant and bar; wonderful staff who go above and beyond; and a delicious breakfast buffet.
+Pros: Phenomenal, cave-like bedrooms; cozy robes; historic building; world-class spa; steamy hot rainfall shower; oxygen available in rooms; room service (until you’ve been out trekking in the Andes, bunking in shitty hostels, you just can’t understand how thrilling great room service is!); perfect location, one block from main square; great restaurant & bar; wonderful staff who go above & beyond; & a delicious breakfast buffet.

 Cons: Lack of a view.
-Other than the high price tag, this is the primary drawback of this hotel.
-Because it’s set in an old convent, the hotel is actually subterranean ~ for most rooms, you will take the elevator down.
-If you really want a view here, request an upper level room.
-Better views can be found in pretty much any hotel or hostel in the San Blas neighborhood, as it’s set up on a hill.
+Other than the high price tag, this is the primary drawback of the JW.
+Because it’s set in an old convent, the hotel is actually subterranean ~ for most rooms, you’ll take the elevator down.
+If you really want a view here, request an upper-level room.

 Price: $89-400+ (plus resort charges).
 Check prices & availability here.